Changing Your Child Support Court Order

 the number and ages of their children

-The amount you pay the primary caretaker (has the child more than 50% of the time) comes from the Washington State Child Support Schedule.
+The amount comes from the Washington State Child Support Schedule.
 Our publication Understanding the Washington State Child Support Schedule and How Child Support Is Set in Washington has more information.

-If you can afford a lawyer, you should meet with one who specializes in family law before you file anything in court.
+If you can afford it, before filing anything in court you should meet with a lawyer specializing in family law.
 Even if you cannot afford to hire a lawyer to file your case, talk at least once with one for advice.
-If you are very low income, call CLEAR at 1-888-201-1014.
+If you are very low-income, call CLEAR at 1-888-201-1014.

-*Use the glossary as you read this publication!
-There is a glossary at the end of this publication that explains meanings of some important terms you should know.
+*Use the glossary at the end of this publication as you read!
+It explains meanings of some important terms you should know.

 you have an order issued by a Washington Court AND

 you, the other party, or the child lives in Washington

 If you do not live in Washington, a court here may not have jurisdiction (power) to order you to do (or not do) certain things.

 1. When does Washington have jurisdiction to modify a child support order?

 Generally, you may file a motion for adjustment or petition to modify a support order in Washington if: